anoopsarkar/compilers-class/hwcontest.md

 ### Validation Phase

-After you have submitted your testcases, I will validate them for use in Part 2:
+After you have submitted your testcases, we will validate them for use in Part 2:
 1. Each testcase must be in the right format (see "Testcase format" section above).
 1. I will validate your testcases by running them through a reference implementation of the Decaf compiler.
 A testcase will pass just in case the expected output in your `.out` file matches the output from our reference compiler.
   1. All testcases must compile within 1 minute and may not require more than 256 MB memory.
 Cases which exceed these limits will not pass validation.